audulus/patches/Bimini Road/Library of Babel Synth Modules/modules.md

 ## Tremolo
 ![Tremolo](./Effects/Modulation/Level/Tremolo.png)

+Tremolo is an amplitude modulation effect.
+For this module to function, you need to plug in an LFO shape of your choice.

+The Bottom knob adds a static value to the LFO, translating the LFO upwards and preventing it from turning the signal all the way down.

+The Depth knob is a mix of the dry/wet signals.

 ## Reverb (Mono to Stereo)
 ![Reverb (Mono to Stereo)](./Effects/Reverb/Reverb (Mono to Stereo).png)

+This is a repackaging of the Reverb node as a module.
+For more info, see the Audulus node documentation.

 ## Reverb (Stereo to Stereo)
 ![Reverb (Stereo to Stereo)](./Effects/Reverb/Reverb (Stereo to Stereo).png)

+This is a repackaging of 2 Reverb nodes as a module.
+For more info, see the Audulus node documentation.

 ## Envelope Generator
 ![Envelope Generator](./Envelope Generator/Envelope Generator.png)

+This is a repackaging of the envelope node as a module.
+For more info, see the Audulus node documentation.

 ## High:Low Pass Filter
 ![High:Low Pass Filter](./Filter/Filter/High:Low Pass Filter.png)

+This is a switchable High Pass/Low Pass filter module with resonance control.

 ## Attenuator
 ![Attenuator](./Level/Attenuators/Attenuator.png)

+This is a repackaging of the level node as a module.
+For more info, see the Audulus node documentation.

 ## Crossfader
 ![Crossfader](./Level/Attenuators/Crossfader.png)

+This is a repackaging of the crossfade node as a module.
+For more info, see the Audulus node documentation.

+For convenience, a switch has been added.
+The switch will only work properly if the A/B knob is turned all the way down.

 ## Mapper
 ![Mapper](./Level/Attenuators/Mapper.png)

+This is a repackaging of the Mapper node as a module.
+For more info, see the Audulus node documentation.

 ## Range
 ![Range](./Level/Attenuators/Range.png)

+This is a repackaging of the range node as a module.
+For more info, see the Audulus node documentation.

 ## Scaler
 ![Scaler](./Level/Attenuators/Scaler.png)

+The scaler takes a 0-1 input and scales it between two values set by the knobs directly above.
+The top knob sets the maximum value for the knob on the right.

+For example, the default setting would take a 0-1 input and turn it into a 0-10,000 output.
+If you adjusted the left knob to 100, the output would now range between 100-10,000 without clipping.

 ## Slew Limiter
 ![Slew Limiter](./Level/Attenuators/Slew Limiter.png)

+This slew limiter resists changes from a high to low state.
+It does not resist changes from a low to a high state.
+Thus, an trigger impulse fed to the Input, with a high slew amount, would look like an instantaneous rise and a slow fall.

+Usually you will find a slew limiter between a control source like a keyboard or sequencer and an oscillator in order to add glide or portamento.

 ## Spline
 ![Spline](./Level/Attenuators/Spline.png)

+This is a repackaging of the spline node as a module.
+For more info, see the Audulus node documentation.

 ## Master Output (L:R Meters)
 ![Master Output (L:R Meters)](./Level/Master Output/Master Output (L:R Meters).png)

+This is a repackaging of the speaker node as a module.
+For more info, see the Audulus node documentation.

+Meters have been added for convenience.

 ## Pan - Mono to Stereo
 ![Pan - Mono to Stereo](./Level/Pan/Pan - Mono to Stereo.png)

+Allows you to adjust the perceived location of a sound left or right within the stereo field.

+It is essentially an inverted crossfade node.

 ## Invert
 ![Invert](./Math/Arithmetic/Invert.png)

+Multiplies the incoming signal by -1.

+Four channels are available for convenience.

 ## Multiply
 ![Multiply](./Math/Arithmetic/Multiply.png)

+Multiplies two inputs to create one output.
+To divide a signal, multiply it by a number that is greater than 0 and less than 1.

+Four channels are available for convenience.

 ## Sum
 ![Sum](./Math/Arithmetic/Sum.png)

+Adds two inputs to create one output.
+To subtract, add a negative signal.

+Four channels are available for convenience.

 ## Count Up
 ![Count Up](./Math/Count/Count Up.png)

+This module counts up to a maximum number defined by the Max knob plus the value applied to the Max input.
+The speed of counting is determined by a clock signal.

 ## Count Up:Down
 ![Count Up:Down](./Math/Count/Count Up:Down.png)

+This module counts up to and then down from a maximum number defined by the Max knob plus the value applied to the Max input.
+The speed of counting is determined by a clock signal.

 ## Comparator
 ![Comparator](./Math/Logic/Comparator.png)

+The comparator outputs a 1 if input A is greater than or equal to input B.

 ## 1:0 Trigger
 ![1:0 Trigger](./Math/Probability/1:0 Trigger.png)

+The 1/0 Probability Trigger is a biased coin flipper whose output is set to 1 or 0 every time a trigger pulse is applied at the Trig input.
+It is biased by the Probability fader which can favor either 1 (on) or 0 (off).
+For a true coin-flipper, set the knob to 0.5.

+A truly essential module for humanizing things like drum patterns.

 ## Either:Or Switch
 ![Either:Or Switch](./Math/Probability/Either:Or Switch.png)